onyx-platform/onyx/README.md

 ### Running the tests

 A simple `lein midje` will run the full suite, which takes about 15 minutes on my quad-core MacBook Pro.
-Expect a long pause during the coordinator tests as it's being slammed with requests and checked for correctness.
+Expect a long, 5-10 minute pause during the coordinator tests as it's being completely slammed with requests and checked for correctness.
+The pause is waiting for the Coordinator to catch up and close out cleanly.

 ### Contributing